 My teaching career has evolved primarily through the teaching of French, English and Art in private and International schools in the US and abroad.
 Over the years, I have learned to optimize the first contact with a new student.
 The manner in which I approach a student for the first time determines the success or failure of our work together.
 Thus, making him feel comfortable and gaining his trust, facilitate communication and enable me to pinpoint his strong points as well as his weak ones.
 Only then can our work begin.

 Thanks to WyzAnt, I am now also teaching online via their platform.

 Students, I am at your service!
 French-speaking adults, would you like to join a conversation group?
 Just drop me a line!

 My first book was released on June 20, 2011.
-It was geared to the Young Adult crowd, it explores a bias in Mauritian society.
-My second book is in the planning stage.
+Targeting the young adult crowd, it explores a bias in Mauritian society.
+My second book is under construction!